 - Egg Whites + Olive Oil.
 Our easy, secret duo of ingredients that work together to make the most perfect, crispy fries.

 - Seasonings.
 I used a combination of curry powder, salt, pepper, garlic powder, and cayenne pepper.
 It was the ideal mix of heat and sweet.
-You can use your favorite fry seasonings instead, or check out some of my other suggestions in the “Sweet Potato Fries Seasoning Options” section below.

 - Whisk the egg whites until foamy.

 - Cut the sweet potatoes into fries.
 Then, add them to the egg whites with the oil.